 The 1975 eruption was preceded by more than 12 months of irregular, but increased, seismic unrest and notable inflation of the summit magma reservoir.
 Late in 1974, HVO alerted Hawai`i residents to the possibility of a Mauna Loa eruption through extensive media reports.
 The volcano erupted in July 1975.

 Prior to the 1984 eruption, the rate of intermediate-depth seismicity began to increase as early as 1980.
 This unrest led HVO scientists to forecast in 1983 that Mauna Loa was likely to erupt within the next two years.
 The eruption began in March 1984.

-The plot below shows changes in distance across Moku`aweoweo, Mauna Loa's summit caldera, since 1974, as measured between two benchmarks, MOKP and MLSP.
-The distance changes between these two monitoring stations usually correspond to changes in reservoir pressure.
-Distance increases with inflation (magma reservoir pressure rises) and decreases with deflation (magma reservoir pressure declines).
-For more information about the inflation-deflation cycles of summit magma chambers, see How Hawaiian Volcanoes Work.
+The plot below shows changes in distance across Mokuʻāweoweo, Mauna Loa's summit caldera, since 1974, as measured by continuously recording GPS stations.
+Increases in distance often indicate increased pressure in the magma reservoir beneath the summit area (inflation).
+For more information about the inflation-deflation cycles of magma chambers, see How Hawaiian Volcanoes Work.

 Distance changes and earthquake counts in the summit area

 Distance changes across the summit caldera of Mauna Loa, as measured between MOKP and MSLP GPS stations (see map inset).
 Vertical thin red lines indicate eruptions in 1975 and 1984.
 Monthly earthquake rates are shown in black.
 Plots will be updated as necessary.